 Applying for Social Security disability benefits explained by our Social Security disability lawyers

-In helping thousands of Ohio Social Security disability claimants we have learned what works and what does not.
+In helping thousands of Ohio Social Security disability claimants we have learned what works and what does not when applying for social security benefits.
 Here are some simple rules to remember.

 If you have a severe physical or mental disability that (1) has lasted or is expected to last for a continuous period of not less than 12 months and (2) is documented by medically accepted tests and diagnostic techniques and (3) renders you unable to work.